mmikulka/335-p3_NFG/README.txt

 7. And then runs some "loose" Javascript commands.

 How to show (and run) the web page:
-1. Drag and drop the "cella rule 90.html" file onto a browser to see what it does, or double click on it and it will launch in your default browser.
+1. Drag and drop the "Knights Max Flow.html" file onto a browser to see what it does, or double click on it and it will launch in your default browser.